-As I inquired about the school results, I was given pleasant news, the school for 10th has 98-99% results and similar for junior college.
-Imagine for a school that caters to may be the first generation learners, living in complete poverty, to come out of their deprivation and limitations and achieve these results is definitely a huge achievement.
-It is way above the 90-100% individual scoring so-called scholars, who are rote learners, after numerous tuition and coaching.
-The school has zero extra curricular activities.
-The trustee has banned teaching or learning Music in this school.
-Now in this environment yours truly was invited.
-If anyone knows anything about me, I am law abiding, but love to break rules.
-Lived on the playground till I was forced out of injuries in my twenties, hence the information given to me about this school was difficult to accept.
+As I inquired about the school results, I got the best news which lifted my spirits.
+The school has a record of 98-99% results and same was the case for junior college.
+Imagine for a school that caters to may be the first generation learners, living in complete poverty–to come out of their deprivation and achieve these results is definitely a huge achievement.
+It is way above the 90-100% high scoring, rote learners, from rich families who get these marks after numerous tuitions and coaching.
+The school has zero extra curricular activities, music, other hobbies and the trustee has banned teaching or learning Music in this school.
+It was a like flash across my eyes, ‘how to make criminals’ that pervades such mentality.

 I was further informed, these adult teachers had never heard of the word, trek.
 And contrast it to our lives, I began to go on hikes and treks from fourth standard.
 The principal took them on a trek in Thane district and now they are excited to go on more.

 The staff and principal are immensely creative.
-They lit for us a candle of knowledge, painted pots, cards with personalised touch to make us feel special.
-I can only say this is one school where teachers are surely is doing a revolutionary job.
+They lit a candle of knowledge, painted pots, cards with personalised touch to make us feel special.
+I can only say this is one school where teachers are surely doing a revolutionary job.
 They need more power and it only reminds us we take our privilege for granted.